lee2sman/nosebook/log.md

 # Log

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-08-24

+Sam wrote a [wrapup blog post](https://notapipe.itch.io/l5/devlog/1637540/l5-summer-round-up) on their work on L5 this summer for the Summer of Code.
+It's been great working with them this summer.

+In the past week I've transitioned to prepping for the semester, which begins tomorrow!
+I'm teaching Drawing, Moving and Seeing with Code - which will focus on using L5; and CS1, which I'll teach with Processing/Java, and Programming Games, which will be taught with Pico-8 and Love2d.
+What a busy semester!

+I've set up my old/new Studio Computer again, an Alienware Aurora desktop, which I'm running antiX Linux on.
+I struggled to set it up, until I realized the old hard drive was busted, and ordered a replacement that is now in the machine.
+Now it's humming along, working well.
+I wrote a little about it in today's post on [Lowertech Repairs](https://leetusman.com/nosebook/lowtech-repairs).

 ## 2026-08-18